 Channel Dash – The Bravest of the Brave

-12th February 2017 marks the 75th anniversary of the Channel Dash in 1942.
+12th February 2017 marked the 75th anniversary of the Channel Dash in 1942.
 Three of Germany’s largest battleships were to run the gauntlet of the Dover Strait from their location at Brest back to Germany where Hitler believed they would be essential for the defence of Norway.
 The German operation was known as “Operation Cerberus”.

 In response, the Royal Navy and RAF as part of the pre-planned “Operation Fuller” – a series of combined attacks, would attempt to destroy or disable the mighty warships.